Tuesday, July 26 |

 ice-type models (which are not visible to the intertwining operator) are

-built up by tensoring from $(n+1)$-dimensional supersymmetric modules
+built up by tensoring from (n+1)-dimensional supersymmetric modules

-for the quantum affine Lie superalgebra $U_q(\widehat{gl}(n|1))$.
+for the quantum affine Lie superalgebra Uq(^gl(n|1)).
 (TCPL 201) |

 09:50 - 10:20 |

-Benjamin Brubaker: Hamiltonian interpretation of p-adic Whittaker functions ↓ Whittaker functions on $p$-adic groups are expressible as partition functions of six-vertex models
+Benjamin Brubaker: Hamiltonian interpretation of p-adic Whittaker functions ↓ Whittaker functions on p-adic groups are expressible as partition functions of six-vertex models

-on a rectangular lattice; at least, this is known for Cartan types $A$ and $B$ and expected more generally.
+on a rectangular lattice; at least, this is known for Cartan types A and B and expected more generally.
 We show

-that, in type $A$, this may alternately be viewed as the discrete time evolution of a one-dimensional system of free fermions.
+that, in type A, this may alternately be viewed as the discrete time evolution of a one-dimensional system of free fermions.

-The Hamiltonian dictating the evolution arises from the Lie superalgebra $\mathfrak{gl}(1 | 1)$ and the Whittaker function
+The Hamiltonian dictating the evolution arises from the Lie superalgebra gl(1|1) and the Whittaker function

 may thus be viewed as a kind of generalized ``tau function'' in the terminology of the Kyoto school.
 All of these notions from